The Low-FODMAP Diet: A Clinical Protocol for Managing IBS and SIBO

 The Importance of Medical Supervision

-Clinical research demonstrates that the Low-FODMAP protocol reduces IBS symptoms in up to 86% of patients.
-However, navigating this diet alone is highly challenging.
+Clinical research shows the Low-FODMAP protocol reduces IBS symptoms in up to 86% of patients—but doing it alone is genuinely hard.
 High-FODMAP foods contain prebiotic fibers that are essential for feeding beneficial gut bacteria.
-Prolonged, permanent restriction of all FODMAPs is medically dangerous and leads to a severely compromised gut microbiome.
+Restricting all FODMAPs permanently is medically dangerous and leads to a severely compromised gut microbiome.

 Managing IBS Flare-Ups?